Aam-Digital/replication-backend/README.md

 Important is the exact `_id` as this is how the backend can find this document and that the rules config has the correct structure.

 The keys of the `data` object reference to roles that the different users can have and the values are arrays containing valid CASL [JSON rules](https://casl.js.org/v5/en/guide/define-rules#json-objects).
+The rules at the value of the `default` key are prepended to other rules that are relevant for a user.
+This allows to set user-agnostic rules, e.g. allowing everyone to read the `Config` document.
+The default rules can be overwritten by user-specific rules.
 Subjects refer to the prefixes of the `_id` properties of documents e.g. `_id: Child:123` refers to subject `Child`.
 The `all` subject is a wildcard that refers to all documents.